dutch-dwellings/dutch-dwelling-database/README.md

 ### Output structure

-When all prerequisites have been met (see 'Installation'), running the pipeline will create a PostgreSQL table `results' that has the following structure:
+When all prerequisites have been met (see 'Installation'), running the pipeline will create a PostgreSQL table `results` that has the following structure:

 | Column | Description |
 | ------------- |-------------:|